-The children can take it in turns to have a go on the tambourine, and you can call out the notes by name (Mummy Minim etc) and see if they can make the correct beat to match the notes.
+The children can take it in turns to have a go on the tambourine and then you can call out the notes by name (Mummy Minim etc) to see if they can make the correct beat to match the notes.
 They are so busy having fun, they don’t realise that you are testing them!

 I’ve always used this method because I find that children understand it easily and it works.
 But if you feel that using the traditional family roles isn’t appropriate for you then you could easily substitute the characters with animals of varying size.
 For instance: an elephant for the whole note, a giraffe for the half note, a pony for the quarter notes and little rabbits for the eighth notes.